|

 following Bavarian locations: Ansbach, Schweinfurt,

-Bad Kissingen, Würzburg, Illesheim, Kitzingen,
+Bad Kissingen, Würzburg, Kitzingen,

-Wildflecken, Bamberg, Fürth, Schwabach.
+Wildflecken, Bamberg, Fürth, Schwabach,

 Part